-This report presents estimates of annual effort and catches of tunas and other highly migratory species (HMS) and vessel participation in Canadian fisheries operating in the Pacific Ocean from 1995 to 2020.
-The fishery data provided in this report were taken from Canadian Albacore

-Database version 20.12.31.
-The data up to 2019 are definitive while the 2020 data are provisional.
+This report presents estimates of annual effort and catches of tunas and other highly migratory species (HMS) and Canadian vessel participation in Canadian fisheries operating across the Pacific Ocean from 1995 to 2023.
+The fishery data provided in this report were taken from Canadian Albacore Database version 24.01.24.
+The data up to 2022 are definitive while the 2023 data are provisional.

 The Canadian HMS fishery is a troll fishery using jigs to target juvenile albacore in the Pacific Ocean.
-Catch and effort data for both the north and south Pacific components of this fishery are reported in Table 1.
-The preliminary catch and effort estimates for 2020 are 2,356 t of north Pacific albacore and 3,266 vessel-days of effort by 103 troll vessels.
-The estimated catch and effort are lower by 1.9% and 15.9% than in 2019, respectively (Table 1).
-No catch or effort were reported from the south Pacific Ocean in 2020 (Table 1; Figs. 1-3).
+Catch and effort data for both the North and South Pacific components of this fishery are reported in Table 1.
+The preliminary catch and effort estimates for 2023 are 1,143 t of North Pacific albacore and 2,100 vessel-days of effort by 79 individual troll vessels operating in the Eastern Pacific Ocean, representing a 68.6% decrease in catch and a 48.4% decrease in effort relative to 2022 (Table 1).
+No catch or effort were reported from the south Pacific Ocean in 2023 (Table 1; Figs. 1-3).